-The Fine Arts minor engages students in a diverse array of studio practices, ideas, communities, and global relationships.
-Students learn to translate their concepts into individual expression by experimenting with composition, color, materials, form, space, or performance, developing a solid set of making skills and contemporary artistic strategies.
+This minor engages students in a diverse array of studio practices, ideas, communities and global relationships.
+Students learn to translate their concepts into individual expression by experimenting with composition, color, materials, form, space or performance, developing a solid set of making skills and contemporary artistic strategies.
 Formal techniques and critical thinking skills are explored in 2D (painting, photography, printmaking, drawing, collage), 3D (sculpture, installation), and 4D (video, performance) Core Labs.
-Topics and Core Studio courses combine these technical and conceptual skills with more involved investigations of concepts in contemporary art, while xStudios and Collabs give students the opportunity to do interdisciplinary work with contemporary artists on specific, current themes.
-After completing a sampling of studio and lab coursework, students have the opportunity to develop their own fine arts practice through an Advanced Practice course, delving into a distinct area of fine arts and creating self-determined projects with specific faculty.
+Topics and Core Studio courses combine these technical and conceptual skills with more involved investigations of concepts in contemporary art, while xStudios and Collabs give students the opportunity to do interdisciplinary work with contemporary artists on specific current themes.
+After completing a sampling of studio and lab coursework, students have the opportunity to develop their own fine arts practice through an Advanced Practice course, delving into a distinct area of fine arts and creating self-designed projects with specific faculty members.

 The Fine Arts minor requires successful completion of 18 credits across five subject areas, as outlined in the chart below.
 Please note that PUFA 2200 Core Seminar 1: Sign and System is required of all students intending to complete this minor.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.

 A student who has completed this minor should be able to demonstrate:

 - strength in at least two techniques and processes in 2D, 3D or 4D media and the ability to reflect on how these help to shape the content of the work.

 - competence in framing conceptual ideas through visual media.

 - an understanding of what fine art is though a working knowledge of the concepts and movements that inform contemporary art.